kmhofmann/selene/docs/building.md

 On Debian-like systems (e.g. Ubuntu), you should be able to use `apt-get` as follows:

     apt-get install libjpeg-turbo8-dev libpng-dev libopencv-dev libboost-filesystem-dev
-    # Note: there is no pre-built google-benchmark package; install from source instead.
+    # Note: there is no pre-built google-benchmark package; install from source instead, or use vcpkg.

 #### MacOS